Sagararora198/Notes/Angular_notes.md

 - **App Component**: If a service is provided here, the same instance will be available in all child components but not in other services.
 - **Child Component**: Each child component will have different instances of the service.

+## Destroy Ref
+-Alternate of ngOnDestroy you can inject instance of destroyRef in constructor and register callback

+## AfterRender and AfterNextRender

+## @Viewchild